mmoreno43/aws_project/README.md

 ```

-## Inital Push to Github
+## Initial Push to Github

-Now lets, do our inital push to Github.
+Now lets, do our initial push to Github.

 ```
 git add .